AshwinUniyal/Major_Project/README.md

 # Major_Project
-MLP model to help subscription based companies
+Using different classification models to minimise the churn rate of users of subscription based comapny.